HelgasonF/habbit_tracker_app/_user_stories.md

 View related habits
 As a user, I want to see related habits or suggestions on the detail screen so that I can explore similar routines and build a better habit plan.
 enhancement, priority: medium

+Persistent Data

+Persist login state
+As a user, I want my login state to persist across sessions so that I don’t have to log in every time I open the app.
+enhancement, priority: high

+Save user preferences
+As a user, I want my preferences like dark mode to be saved so that the app remembers my settings.
+enhancement, priority: medium

+Track persistent user activity
+As an admin, I want to store user habit activity logs so that I can analyze progress and engagement over time.
+enhancement, priority: medium